River vs. Lake: How to Rig Smart Bait for Moving vs. Still Water

 Placement

-Flow speed dictates action: the faster the current, the less motion you need to add.
-Let the river move the bait — you only steer.
+Flow speed dictates action: the faster the current, the less rod input you need.
+Let the river move the bait — Smart Bait simply keeps the dead bait moving like an injured fish.

 🌅 Lakes & Ponds — Find Structure, Work the Water Column

 Still water demands location and cadence.
 Fish track edges: weedlines, points, docks, creek channels, and drop-offs.
-You create the movement — and Smart Bait amplifies it.
+You create the movement — Smart Bait keeps it believable.

 Rigging